Smokey appears to be packed already.

 Neither one of us slept on the flight.
 Oh, joy!

 Our flight landed in Dublin at the lovely hour of 4:30 a.m.
 Dublin time.
 Our body clocks said it was about 11:00.
 We had a brief stay here then headed out to our walk-on prop plane to fly to Edinburgh.
 Although the plane looked scary, it was actually great with some incredible views over Scotland.
 Sadly, as we descended, the fog bank took over and we weren’t sure we’d actually SEE much of Edinburgh, but it turned out great.

 We’re both so happy to be in Scotland again!

 Finally in Edinburgh after a couple of long flights.
-The fog banked that greeted us, quickly cleared revealing the beautiful history, architecture, and gardens of the city.
+The fog bank that greeted us quickly cleared revealing the beautiful history, architecture, and gardens of the city.

 The weather felt much like Maine this time of year.
 Stay in the sun, and it’s flip flops & shorty-shorts weather.
 Move to the shade and the fleece and socks are more appropriate.